kenatiod/MUT/Understanding Machine Understanding.md

 - Counterfactual explanation methods that use optimization techniques to find minimal input perturbations that change the model's output (Goodman & Flaxman, 2017).

-A key consideration in applying XAI techniques is the faithfulness versus interpretability tradeoff.
+A consideration in applying XAI techniques is the faithfulness versus interpretability tradeoff.
 Some methods provide explanations that are more human-interpretable but less faithful to the model's actual reasoning process, while other methods are more faithful but less interpretable.
 The appropriate balance depends on the use case and user needs.

 #### A7.3.3 -- Evaluating Explanations

 Evaluating the quality of explanations is an important but challenging problem.
-Some key desiderata for good explanations include :
+Some desiderata for good explanations include :

 - **Fidelity**: The explanation should accurately represent the model's true reasoning process.